Ram Pande: Biography

 Pande was born at Bhusawar in Rajasthan's Bharatpur district in September 1945.
 He did his master's degree from the University of Cambridge in the UK and his Ph.D. from the University of Rajasthan in India.
 The doctoral supervisor for his Ph.D. was Arthur Llewellyn Basham, and the subject of his doctoral thesis was "A Social and Political History of the State of Bharatpur upto 1826".
 He pursued his D.Litt with "The History of Mauritius" as the subject of research.
 He spoke multiple languages including French, Marathi, Persian, and Rajasthani languages.
-Between 1967 to 1974, Pande taught at the Meerut University in Uttar Pradesh and at several colleges in Rajasthan.
+Between 1967 and 1974, Pande taught at the Meerut University in Uttar Pradesh and at several colleges in Rajasthan.
 From 1975 to 1997, he had worked as a "senior civil servant" for the government of Rajasthan.
 He had served as the "senior research officer" at the Rajasthani government's Department of Labour.
 Pande died on 17 September 2019 at the age of nearly 74 years.